 St Brigid's Well, Faughart

 Info as of 30 Aug 2018

-St Brigid's Well sits atop the Hill of Faughart in an old graveyard.
+A Well dedicated to her sits atop the Hill of Faughart in an old graveyard.
 There is an ample car park, though watch out for broken glass, this is a popular site for the 'lads' to get out of their heads and smash a few bottles when the pilgrims have gone home.
 Not a promising start for any visit.
 But it does get better.
 If you look south you overlook the Irish Sea and Dundalk, a great view in clear weather.

 Walk into the graveyard and follow the path eastwards, to the right, near the surrounding wall.
 Around a corner you will find the protective beehive shaped stone capping of the well, with ribbons and objects of prayer tied onto the overhanging tree.